 - Secured vehicle finance – This loan uses the car you’re purchasing as security.
-Using the car as collateral means, you get lower interest rates because of the lower risk to the lender.
+Using the car as collateral means, you get lower interest rates because of the lower risk to the lender created by the higher resale value of the car.
 If you fail to pay back the car loan, the lender will simply repossess the vehicle.

-- Unsecured vehicle finance – With this type of loan, you can buy a car without security or collateral.
-This option is more flexible since you will not be required to insure the car or buy a car that meets certain conditions.
-However, since the lender cannot repossess the car when you default, the loan comes with higher interest rates and stricter requirements.
+- Unsecured vehicle finance – With this type of loan, where you can buy a car without security or collateral.
+This option is more flexible since you will not be required to buy a car that meets certain conditions.
+However, since the lender cannot repossess the car if you default, the loan comes with higher interest rates and stricter requirements.

 - Operating lease – Similar to a car lease, however, a company or commercial organization takes out the lease and makes the repayments.